talamanpat/TriangleTypeCalculator/README.md

-# Project Title
+# Triangle Type Calculator

-Triangle Type Calculator
+Simple webapp that calculate the type of a triangle.

 ### Prerequisites